cfengine/documentation/guide/special-topics/orchestration.markdown

 promise proposals.
 If a part of the federation serves two masters (see department 3 in the figure below), i.e. it promises to implement the wishes of two external sources, then those sources must either agree one hundred percent in their proposals, or they must not overlap at all.
-Since these `masters' may or may not be coordinated, it is up to the federated entity (department 3) to make the decision about which of the sources to obey.
+Since these "masters" may or may not be coordinated, it is up to the federated entity (department 3) to make the decision about which of the sources to obey.